-That’s why I love mixing online course launches with more evergreen “always available” products and programs, so you’re not ever left in a desperate situation…people can feel it when you’re marketing from a place of fear.
+That’s why I love mixing online course launches with more evergreen, always available products and programs.
+That way you’re not ever left in a desperate situation.
+People can feel it when you’re marketing from a place of fear.

 At the end of the day, people still buy into the promise of the course and what results they’ll get out of it.
 Period.